MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 - Same single key for all tracks and bitrates, or different keys for different tracks and bitrates.

 #### Supported
-- 'cbcs' encryption mode, with keys delivered by PlayReady: supported on the Xbox One, One S, One X since the update of January 2018
+- 'cbcs' encryption mode, with keys delivered by PlayReady: supported on Xbox One, One S, One X since the update of January 2018
   - Each individual playlist must include a PRO that contains a PRH that contains the KID of the playlist, using the `#EXT-X-KEY:METHOD=SAMPLE-AES` tag.
   - The master playlist must include a PRO that contains a PRH that contains all the KIDs used in all the playlists, using the `#EXT-X-SESSION-KEY:METHOD=SAMPLE-AES` tag.
-Although this tag is not required by the standard, it is required for Windows 10 and the Xbox One/One S/One X to play.
+Although this tag is not required by the standard, it is required for Windows 10 and Xbox One/One S/One X to play.

-- 'cenc' encryption mode, with keys delivered by PlayReady: supported on Windows 10 and the Xbox One, One S, One X in version 1803 or higher.
+- 'cenc' encryption mode, with keys delivered by PlayReady: supported on Windows 10 and Xbox One, One S, One X in version 1803 or higher.
   - Each individual playlist must include a PRO that contains a PRH that contains the KID of the playlist, using the `#EXT-X-KEY:METHOD=SAMPLE-AES-CTR` tag.
   - The master playlist must include a PRO that contains a PRH that contains all the KIDs used in all the playlists, using the `#EXT-X-SESSION-KEY:METHOD=SAMPLE-AES-CTR` tag.
-Although this tag is not required by the standard, it is required for Windows 10 and the Xbox One/One S/One X to play.
+Although this tag is not required by the standard, it is required for Windows 10 and Xbox One/One S/One X to play.

 Note: the HLS tag `#EXT-X-PLAYREADYHEADER` is supported in version 1803 and higher for legacy purposes.
 Microsoft still recommends to use the standard `#EXT-X-KEY` tag in HLS playlists.